Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

 \end{rmk}

-There are many possible polytope decompositions of $E$, whence many subsheaves of $\Tlog^{(Y)}$.
-We would like to know the relation between $\Tlog^{(\Sigma)}$ and $\Tlog^{(\Sigma')}$ for any two polytope decompositions.
-We would like to know if it is possible to get $\Tlog^{(Y)}$ from the union of $\Tlog^{(\Sigma)}$ with $\Sigma$ varying in a family of polytope decompositions of $E$.
+There are many possible admissible polytope decompositions of $E$, whence many subsheaves of $\Tlog^{(Y)}$.
+We would like to know the relation between $\Tlog^{(\Sigma)}$ and $\Tlog^{(\Sigma')}$ for any two admissible polytope decompositions $\Sigma$ and $\Sigma'$.
+We would also like to know if it is possible to get $\Tlog^{(Y)}$ from the union of $\Tlog^{(\Sigma)}$ with $\Sigma$ varying in a certain family of admissible polytope decompositions of $E$.
+The answer is yes, if we also take $mY$-admissible polytope decompositions into account for $m\in\N$.
 We could even ask the representability of $\Tlog^{(\Sigma)}$ for certain $\Sigma$.
-The followings answer the questions.
+The followings answer these questions.